OS Notes: Scheduling

 next = pick_next_task(rq, prev);

-5. If an pick_next_task() selects a new task, constxt_switch() at hardware level
+5. If pick_next_task() selects a new task, perform a context_switch() at the hardware level.

-• Save CPU registers and stack pointer, load next, change address space
+• Save CPU registers and the stack pointer, load the next task, and change the address space.

 if (prev != next) {